Assuring Autonomy International Programme: privacy statement

 - You can unsubscribe using a link in the newsletters or by emailing firstname.lastname@example.org.

-- We use SmartSurvey to run questionnaires to support our work.
+- We use systems such as Google Form, QualTrics and SmartSurvey to run questionnaires to support our work.

-- SmartSurvey is a third party.
-We use their service to help us gather information from stakeholders.
+- These are third-party service providers.
+We use their services to help us gather information from stakeholders.

 - Our surveys ask for information to support our work and are non-mandatory to complete.

-- Your information will be stored within SmartSurvey.
-Our staff follow University of York password guidance for SmartSurvey.
+- Your information will be stored within the system used.
+Our staff follow University of York password guidance for these systems.

 - We use Eventbrite to help you to book a place on our workshops and events.